monmima/main-aide-memoire/laravel/vuejs.md

-# Installing VueJS 3 in a Laravel project
+# Working with VueJS 3 in a Laravel project

+## Step-by-step directions to install VueJS in a Laravel project

-The content of this file is based on "[How to install vue 3 in laravel 8 from scratch - Laravel vuejs tutorial | Vue 3 | Laravel 8](https://www.youtube.com/watch?v=_-58QQci57o)" by
+The content of this section is based on "[How to install vue 3 in laravel 8 from scratch - Laravel vuejs tutorial | Vue 3 | Laravel 8](https://www.youtube.com/watch?v=_-58QQci57o)" by
 Naran Code.

-## Step by step directions

 1. Create your project